junzis/the-1090mhz-riddle/index.rst

 We are a group at TuDelft working on aircraft operations and controls.

 * Junzi Sun, PhD Student
-* Jacco Heokstra, Prof.
+* Jacco Hoekstra, Prof.dr.ir
-* Joost EllerBroek, Assoc.
-Prof.
+* Joost EllerBroek, Dr.ir

 References